ppy/osu-wiki/wiki/Article_Style_Guide/zh.md

 There are two kinds of lists:

 - bulleted
-  - used when the order of each item does not matter (e.g. describing an object)
+  - used when the order of each item does not matter (例如 describing an object)
 - numbered
-  - used when the order of each item does matter (e.g. tutorial instructions)
+  - used when the order of each item does matter (例如 tutorial instructions)

 ### Sub-Lists